tscharke/vandermeer.github.io/profile/thomas.scharke.md

 experiences:
     - "With over 20 years of competence in creating applications, I‘m an expert at leading and developing projects for mobile and web (Apps, SPAs, API-services, etc.)."
     - "I dispose of a deep understanding of the front- and backend, the integration of different systems, the interaction, the product and the communication with stakeholders."
     - "All this with passion, compassionate and focus of people and products.
-And in the last 5 years location- and time-independent (#RemoteWork, #NewWork)."
+And in the last 5 years location- and time-independent (#DistributedWork, #RemoteWork, #NewWork)."
 contact: "scharke@van.dermeer.de"
 ---
 ### Tech & Skills